-I'm a lead software developer at Redfin working on "re-engagement" features that keep customers using our product.
+I'm a software engineering manager at Redfin working on retention features that keep homeowners coming back to use our services.
 I have a background in computer engineering and a strong interest in microprocessors, artificial intelligence, and computer history.

 View a single-page printable PDF version of my résumé here.

 Software Developer I → II → Lead Software Developer → Software Engineering Manager

 Working on a variety of fun projects across the software stack:

 - With a small team of talented engineers, I helped rearchitect and rebuild Redfin's notifications infrastructure to run on Kafka, Samza, and YARN, making our emails and push notifications fast and dependable while providing a new horizontally scalable tech stack to other Redfin teams.